Palestinian General Federation of Trade Unions: Early years and the First Intifada

 The early years of the PGFTU were marked by fragmentation and political division.
 As'ad Ghanem has written that the West Bank General Federation definitively seceded from its parent Jordanian body in 1969.
 A new General Federation of Palestinian Labour Unions was established in 1973, due in large part to the efforts of the Communist Party, but it was not particularly successful and split into rival factions in 1981.
 After this period, unions aligned with Fatah, the Popular Front for the Liberation of Palestine, the Democratic Front for the Liberation of Palestine and Communists all claimed the name "General Federation" for themselves.
-There were also regional divisions, as separate union organizations developed in the West Bank, Gaza, and around the exiled leadership of the Palestinian Liberation Organization (PLO).
+There were also regional divisions, as separate union organizations developed in the West Bank, Gaza, and around the exiled leadership of the Palestine Liberation Organization (PLO).

 Ghanem has argued that these rival "General Federations" did not function as effective labour unions during this period, and that internal elections came to an end after 1981.
 This situation continued into the period of the First Intifada, and several rival groups were still claiming the name "General Federation" in the period just before the Gulf War.

 A movement toward unity began in 1990, as federations aligned with the Palestinian People's Party (formerly Communists) and Popular Front merged with the Fatah-aligned group.
 The Democratic Front joined at the end of 1993.
 Fatah emerged as the dominant force within the union after the merger.

 In September 1990, the West Bank federation reported that 8,500 Palestinians, who were either expelled from the Gulf States or left because their work contracts were not renewed, had crossed into the West Bank from Jordan since Iraq's invasion of Kuwait the previous month.
 (Many Palestinian workers faced discrimination in Gulf countries in this period, after the PLO declared its support for the invasion.)
 Shaher Saed, described as the federation's General Secretary, complained that the problem of finding employment for these workers was compounded by the growing number of Palestinians who had lost their jobs to recent immigrants from the Soviet Union to Israel.
 He called for economists to develop constructive projects within Palestine, and for Palestinian workers to be allowed to return to the Gulf States.
 The federation reaffirmed its support for the PLO in the same period.
 When the Gulf War began in January 1991, Sa'ad complained that many Palestinian workers were unable to purchase food due to Israeli curfews that prevented them from reaching their workplaces.